ergildo/timescaledb-benchmark/README.md

 ```

 ### Usage
-To use the application run:
+To use the application, run:

 ```
 benchmark-query -file=query_params.csv -workers=16